lcaraballoj/Arduino-Gamepad/README.md

 # Prototypes

 <img src="Pictures/PrototypeV1.jpeg" width="60%" height="60%" title="Prototype 1" align="left">
 This was the first every prototype of the gamepad.
 It was created from a stripboard, wires, joystick, buttons, and Arduino Pro Micro.
-The problem with this design was the height of the buttons being way too low, creating difficulties in desinging a case for it, and making it very comfortable to use.<br />
+The problem with this design was the height of the buttons being way too low, creating difficulties in desinging a case for it, and making it very comfortable to use.<br/>

 <img src="Pictures/PrototypeV2.jpeg" width="40%" height="40%" title="Prototype 2 Inside" align="left">